 This smooth and creamy pumpkin puree can be used in any recipe which calls for canned pumpkin.
 It's sweeter, fresher and more flavoursome than canned pumpkin!

-Making pumpkin puree is easy and comes down to a few simple steps: chopping, baking and blending.
+Making pumpkin puree recipe is easy and comes down to a few simple steps: chopping, baking and blending.
 Once you have the hang of it, you may never go back to store bought pumpkin puree again!

 What Type of Pumpkins Can I Use?